Chiral higher-spin symmetry of the celestial twistor sphere

 We also have

 where

-Note that a factor of $\frac{1}{2}$ is inserted to account for the fact that we have counted everything twice in double-$\tJ$ sector. \paragraph{Matching.} Together, $\cI^{(\tJ)}+\cI^{(\tJ\tJ)}$ should cancel the gauge (or BRST) variation of the bilocal term on the defect
+Note that a factor of $\frac{1}{2}$ is inserted to account for the fact that we have counted everything twice in the $(\tJ\tJ)$-sector. \paragraph{Matching.} Together, $\cI^{(\tJ)}+\cI^{(\tJ\tJ)}$ should cancel the gauge (or BRST) variation of the bilocal term